ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 RemoteSpecifier.WithPort(443)
 ~~~

-- Service (an identifier string that maps to a port; either the name of a well-known service, or a DNS SRV service name to be resolved):
+- Service (an identifier string that maps to a port; either a service
+name associated with a port number on https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml or a DNS SRV service name to be resolved):

 ~~~
 RemoteSpecifier.WithService("https")